Phone: 780.378.6130 Email: email@example.com Hours: 8 a.m. - 4 p.m.

 After graduation and required work experience, you may also be eligible for professional accreditation by these 3 professional associations.

-You may also continue your studies after graduation by pursuing a Bachelor of Technology in Technology Management (BTech).
+You may also continue your studies after graduation by pursuing a Bachelor of Technology (BTech).
 Diploma grads can earn a BTech degree with just two more years of study.
 Full-time and part-time study options are available.

 Learn more about NAIT's BTech program